-Water makes the world go round, and without it, nothing would exist!
-Our dogs and puppies need water just as much as we do, so when your puppy won’t drink water, it can be very worrying.
+Our dogs and puppies need water just as much as we do, so when your puppy won’t drink enough (or any at all) it can be very worrying.
 This article has everything you need to know.

-In this article, I will go through the reasons why your puppy isn’t drinking, how much he should be drinking and how you can help him drink more.
+Below I’ll cover the 5 main reasons why puppies refuse water, how much they should be drinking and how you can help them drink more.

 Why Won’t My Puppy Drink Water?